TianlinZhang668/18222278799.github.io/_pages/about.md

 # Publications

-- **Shaonan Wang**, Jiajun Zhang, Nan Lin and Chengqing Zong.
-Probing Brain Activation Patterns by Dissociating Semantics and Syntax in Sentences.
-The Thirty-Fourth AAAI Conference on Artificial Intelligence (AAAI), New York, USA, Feb.
-7-12, 2020.

-- Deep learning for drug-drug interaction extraction from the literature: a review Tianlin Zhang, Jiaxu Leng, Ying Liu
+- **Tianlin Zhang**, Jiaxu Leng, Ying Liu.
+Deep learning for drug-drug interaction extraction from the literature: a review.
+Briefings in Bioinformatics.
-《Briefings in Bioinformatics》